udsareen/kubernetes_academy_course/exercise-7/README.md

 ![](./networkSetupGitpodEks.drawio.png "network-setup")

-## Steps
+### cluster-ip

-- create a service for the previous deployment
+- create a cluster-ip service for the previous deployment
+- use port forwarding to access the service
+  `kubectl port-forward service/cat-svc 8080:80` where local port 8080 and service port is 80.
+  Now you can go to the ports tab and click on the browser icon next to port 8080.
+- see whether you can see the cat homepage in your browser

+### load-balancer service
-  - when in gitpod: use a loadbalancer service with the following annotations:
+- change the service to a loadbalancer service for the previous deployment
 ```
     service.beta.kubernetes.io/aws-load-balancer-type: "external"
     service.beta.kubernetes.io/aws-load-balancer-scheme: "internet-facing"
-    service.beta.kubernetes.io/aws-load-balancer-nlb-target-type: "ip"
+    service.beta.kubernetes.io/aws-load-balancer-backend-protocol: "http"
+    service.beta.kubernetes.io/aws-load-balancer-ssl-cert: "arn:aws:acm:eu-west-1:299641483789:certificate/e8045032-8856-4b88-a773-45bec46915de"
+    external-dns.alpha.kubernetes.io/hostname: "<first-username>-cat-svc.k8sacademy.waydata.be"
 ```
-- look up the external dns for the service
-  - when running locally: go to the homepage to see the content
-  - when in gitpod: issue port-forward command to access service locally: `kubectl port-forward service/cat-svc 8080:80` where local port 8080 and service port is 80.
-    Now you can go to the ports tab and click on the browser icon next to port 8080.
 - change cat index of deployment and do rolling upgrade
 - refresh clusterIP multiple times

 More information on the annotations can be found on the AWS Load balancer controller: https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.2/

 Note: it might take a couple of minutes (2-3min) before the dns record can be resolved.
 Also the loadbalancer on AWS takes some time to startup

+Note2: if you want to use https, you must also specify this port in your service (443) next to port 80